 Top 22 OTAs

-Many travel businesses see OTAs as a necessary component of their digital marketing and distribution strategies.
 If you’re not sure which OTA to work with, here’s a list of the top 22 OTAs on the travel market.

 GetYourGuide launched in 2009 as an OTA specializing in travel activities and experiences.
 The platform sells tours, attraction tickets, city cards, cooking classes, transfers, multi-day tours, and special travel items like Wi-Fi sticks or experiences like wearing traditional costumes.
 The platform today has over 60,000 bookable activities.

 Touriosity is a Scottish nonprofit that takes zero commission from suppliers.
 Instead, it charges an upfront fee to list your offerings on the platform.
 The idea is to help suppliers grow their direct bookings while complimenting their own digital marketing efforts, according to the platform.
-To join, tour and attraction operators who want to join the project must have their business rated at least 4 stars in TripAdvisor, Google, and Facebook, and also register on the website.
+To join, tour and attraction operators who want to join the project must have their business rated at least 4 stars on TripAdvisor, Google, and Facebook, and also register on the website.

 Tripadvisor purchased Viator in 2014 to offer its users an easy way to book tours and activities.
 Today, Viator is one of the leading OTAs in the tours and attractions space, with more than 140,000 bookable activities.
 The website receives over 450 million unique monthly visitors through Tripadvisor’s expansive distribution network.